limepepper/raspberry-pi-factory-reset/README.md

 Raspberry Pi factory reset utility
 =========

-This script modifies a raspbian image to add a `factory_reset` command, which can be used in a running system to reset it back to pristie state.
+This script modifies a raspbian image to add a restore partition and a `factory_reset` command, which can be used in a running system to reset it back to a fresh installation.

 For example you could do the following (over ssh if required):